arklumpus/VectSharp/docs/triangulation.md

         graphics.FillPath(triangle, colours[i % colours.Length]);
     }

-    // Rasterise the frame as a SixLabors.ImageSharp.Image.
-    SixLabors.ImageSharp.Image frame = page.SaveAsImage(10);

-    // Set the delay for the frame.
-We use a larger delay for the first frame. if (t == 0)
+    // Create the frame and set the duration.
+We use a larger duration for the first frame.
+    Frame frame;

+    if (t == 0)
     {
-        frame.Frames[0].Metadata.GetFormatMetadata(SixLabors.ImageSharp.Formats.Gif.GifFormat.Instance).FrameDelay = 30;
+        frame = new Frame(graphics, 250);
     }
     else
     {
-        frame.Frames[0].Metadata.GetFormatMetadata(SixLabors.ImageSharp.Formats.Gif.GifFormat.Instance).FrameDelay = 2;
+        frame = new Frame(graphics, 16);
     }

-    // Add the frame to the animated GIF. gifAnimation.Frames.AddFrame(frame.Frames[0]);
+    // Add the frame to the animation. animation.AddFrame(frame);
 }

 // Add the reverse animation.
 for (double t = 6.5; t >= 0; t -= 0.075)
 {
-    // Create a new page to render the frame.
+    // Create a new graphics for the frame.
-    Page page = new Page(132, 31) { Background = Colours.White };
-    Graphics graphics = page.Graphics;
+    Graphics graphics = new Graphics();
     graphics.Translate(16, 3);

     // Loop over the triangles.